viteinfinite/central-asia-2018-blog/_posts/2018-08-21-day-8---crossing-the-chinese-border---part-2.md

 From the road, every now and then, we can see the beautiful yurts of the local nomads, living of herding with their respective families, at times wearing their traditional costumes.

-During our journey to Osh, we stop along the road to have a hot meal and invite him to have dinner with us.
+During our journey to Och, we stop along the road to have a hot meal and invite Albert to have dinner with us.
 He shows us a good local restaurant and we eat there.
 A marriage party is undergoing in the place, with young couples well dressed for the occasion, dancing on Kyrgyz pop music.
 We are in the middle of nowhere, and we are struck by the kindness of the locals, and moved by their genuine and simple happiness.
-If today we were home, and asked for a meal in a restaurant, in our walking shoes and after a 14-hour journey, we would have an hard time finding a place accepting us.
+If today we were home, and asked for a meal in a restaurant, in our walking shoes and after a 14-hour journey, we would have a hard time finding a place accepting us.
 Not here: we're asked where we come from and we're even invited dancing with the group - which, at least for decency, we cannot accept!

 We order a soup with dumplings which is simply delicious.
 The bread is also great!
 We end up paying 132 som per person, which includes the share for Albert: it's not even 2€.

 We eat and take back the route to Och.
 An hour and a half later, we are at our hotel, safe and sound, not before leaving a well deserved tip to Albert.
-It's time to leave our Italian and Chinese friends and to enter the room we'll be staying in for the next two nights.
+It's time to leave our Italian and Chinese friends and to enter our room.
 It's been an awesome experience, across wonderful routes and landscapes.
 In a way, we feel blessed for having been able to get such an intense experience of a World that's barely known outside this remote area of the globe.
-But now, we can finally get some sleep.
+Now, we can finally get some sleep.